 - Activate the emotional and automatic contributors to addiction, not just the logical side of the brain.

-Research into recovery for drug addiction shows that brainspotting therapies can achieve much faster change compared to traditional talking therapies.
-Some trained brainspotting therapists describe it as a “laser beam therapy”.
+Research into recovery from drug addiction shows that brainspotting therapies can achieve much faster change than traditional talking therapies.
+Some trained brainspotting therapists describe it as “laser beam therapy”.
 Brainspotting allows you to focus on a specific unconscious contributor to drug addiction.

-For years, alcohol was viewed as a moral failing, or character flaw.
+For years, addiction has been viewed as a moral failing or character flaw.
 But research has shown that this is not the case.
-Treatment for addiction requires a multimodal approach that addresses all contributing fctors: including those that are not yet in the guest’s conscious mind.
+Addiction treatment requires a multimodal approach that addresses all contributing factors, including those not yet in the guest’s conscious mind.

 At The Banyans, our private treatment programs for addiction offer one-on-one, personalised Brainspotting and EMDR treatment with qualified therapists.
 These therapies are paired with powerful talking therapies and ancillary approaches to ensure the guest receives a strong and comprehensive treatment.